Danial573/YouTube-Video-Downlaoder/README.md

 # yt-video-downloader.py
-You can now downlaod any Yuotube video for free
+You can now downlaod any Yuotube videos for free

 How to use it?